 Now back to our regularly scheduled programming: I'd say tonight's episode provided a fitting, if imperfect, end to the season.
 It had its ups and downs, its clever infidelities to Martin's text and its moments when it should have left well enough alone.

-Overall, I found the season to be a substantial improvement over Season Two (which was still pretty damn good), even if it failed to rise to the near-perfection of Season One (which was immensely aided by its relative simplicity).
-To my mind, the fundamental question moving forward will be how well Benioff and Weiss can pare and adapt Martin's ever-more-sprawling (and unlikely to be completed) opus, and on this score I think Season Three offered both reasons to be optimistic, and reasons to be less optimistic.
+Overall, I found the season to be a substantial improvement over Season 2 (which was still pretty damn good), even if it failed to rise to the near-perfection of Season 1 (which was immensely aided by its relative simplicity).
+To my mind, the fundamental question moving forward will be how well Benioff and Weiss can pare and adapt Martin's ever-more-sprawling (and unlikely to be completed) opus, and on this score I think Season 3 offered both reasons to be optimistic, and reasons to be less optimistic.

 So, what did you guys think?